In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 The grounded tank means that interruption happens in an enclosure that is partially at line potential and partially at ground potential.
 The evolution of the grounded tank CB design is the result of installing a live tank CB interrupter into a dead tank CB design.

-Advantages of SF6
+Advantages and Disadvantages of SF6

 - Due to the superior arc quenching property of sulphur hexafluoride gas (SF6), such circuit breakers have very short arcing time.